joshwrightci/Hackathon2-WeatherOrNot/README.md

 <a id="deployment"></a>
 ## Deployment

-- The site was deployed to GitHub pages from the main branch of the repository early in the developemnt stage for continuous deployment and checking.
+- The site was deployed to GitHub pages from the main branch of the repository during the developemnt stage for continuous deployment and checking.

-- The live link can be found [_here_](https://mbriscoe.github.io/Ethereal-Expressions/)
+- The live link can be found [_here_](https://joshwrightci.github.io/Hackathon2-WeatherOrNot/)

 <a id="credits"></a>
 ## Credits

 ### Content

-- Wather API Tutorial: We have used this Weather Api tutorial in the Website  [_CodingNepal_](https://www.codingnepalweb.com/wp-content/uploads/2023/06/Create-A-Weather-App-in-HTML-Bootstrap-and-JavaScript.mp4?_=1)
+- Weather API Tutorial: We used this tutorial to produce the initial MVP then modified and added our own Javascript,HTML and CSS to add extra functionality and to alter certain design choices  [_CodingNepal_](https://www.codingnepalweb.com/wp-content/uploads/2023/06/Create-A-Weather-App-in-HTML-Bootstrap-and-JavaScript.mp4?_=1)

-- API: We have registred in the website [_OpenWeather_](https://openweathermap.org/).Here we generated our API KEY and used it to retrieve weather information for our web application.
+- API: We have registred in the website [_OpenWeather_](https://openweathermap.org/).
+Here we generated our API KEY and used it to retrieve weather information for our web application.

 - JavaSript: In order to retrieve the information from the API we used JavaScript functions such us fetch() and catch().We have used them in combination with other functions in order to manipulate the information from the API.

 - BOOTSTRAP: For the main style format and the responsiveness of the website we have used the library [_Bootsrap_](https://getbootstrap.com/).
-We have used the the version 5.3.
+We have used the most recent version 5.3.2

-- Google Fonts: For styling purposes We have used fonts from [_Google Fonts_](https://fonts.google.com/).
+- Google Fonts: For styling purposes We have used fonts from [_Google Fonts_](https://fonts.google.com/) (https://fonts.googleapis.com/css2?family=Open+Sans:wght@400;500;600;700;800&display=swap').

-- CSS: We have added some lines of CSS to style specific parts of our website such as our home image.
+- CSS: We have added some lines of CSS to style specific parts of our website such as our home image, weather cards, and buttons etc.

 - HTML: For the skeleton of our website we have used a basic HTML structure.